-Slat-wall systems fall under this category, utilizing horizontal grooves instead of holes for pegs.
+Slat-wall systems also fall in this category, utilizing horizontal grooves instead of holes for pegs.
 Originally manufactured to showcase retail merchandise, their popularity has increased in alternative applications because of their selection of organizing accessories and modern look.
-They also come in a variety of finishes – expect to pay slightly more than you would for pegboard to gain the advantage of being able to customize colors.
+They also come in a variety of finishes.
+Expect to pay slightly more than you would for pegboard; you'll gain the advantage of being able to customize colors.

 3. Wall Panels, Planking and Wainscoting

 Can you say “affordable"?
 Melamine or composite wall paneling, composite planking or wainscoting can be installed in less than a day and is probably the most inexpensive choice for a backsplash.
 Cheap and easy doesn’t mean it has to be ugly – some panels are made from hardboard or MDF, but many boast veneers including birch, oak, or textured faux brick.
 Some are designed to resist high impact, mold and mildew.
 Cut to size, they can be fancied up by edging with decorative trim.

 TIP: If you choose a panel with a wood veneer, whether you leave it natural or apply a custom stain, be sure to apply 2-3 coats of clear polyurethane for water resistance, and seal edges between the board and countertop with clear silicone caulk.

 Feeling artsy and a tad ambitious?
 A wine cork backsplash is not for the faint of heart, but the finished product is absolutely beautiful and unique.
 Start collecting corks far in advance (you’ll probably want to elicit the help of friends and acquaintances), because this project takes a lot of corks!